Last updated: May 6, 2026

 - ALW is not statewide: It is still limited to 15 counties.

-- Waitlists are real: The most recent public DHCS waitlist report still shows a large backlog.
+- Waitlists are real: The latest public DHCS waitlist report reviewed for this guide still showed a large backlog.

 - Zero share of cost matters: Some people already have Medi-Cal but still do not meet the ALW rule because their coverage is not the right kind.